 All residents are required to have a personal psychiatrist in place to manage medications and ensure that all appropriate treatment modalities are in place.
 In addition, we ask that residents have primary care physicians and a dentist in order to make sure all routine exams and diagnostic tests are done on an annual, or as-needed basis.
 If clinical support is not in place prior to admission, our staff will work to connect new residents to the medical and psychiatric specialists they need.

-While Parents’ Foundation does not offer clinical treatment in house, all programming is developed with our Director of Residential Programs, Tracy Mitchell, LCSW, and integrates dialectical behavioral and cognitive-behavioral practices.
+While Parents’ Foundation does not offer clinical treatment in house, psychoeducation programs have been developed and integrates dialectical behavioral and cognitive-behavioral practices.
 Parents’ Foundation also works in partnership with Quinnipiac University’s Department of Occupational Therapy to provide group programs and individual assessments for our residents.
 Ranked #17 out of over 100 occupational therapy programs in the nation, Parents’ Foundation is fortunate to offer the benefits of this teaching program to residents at all skill levels.